bartongroup/RATS/README.md

 #### What it needs

+This is an R package, therefore access to an R terminal is required for all the commands shown here and in the tutorial.

-As input `rats` requires transcript abundance estimates with or without bootstrapping.
+As input, `rats` requires transcript abundance estimates with or without bootstrapping.
 For convenience, these can also be extracted directly from the output of [Sleuth](http://pachterlab.github.io/sleuth/).
 It also requires a look-up table matching transcript identifiers to respective gene identifiers.